HaroldF415/dev_notes/learning_beyond_class.md

 The `git rebase` is one out of two git utilities/commands that are used for integrating/changing the history of a git repository or merging changes from one branch to another branch, If what I understood is to be believed.

-I think before even understanding this concept of `git rebase`, it is important to understand the concept of `git merge`.
+I think before even understanding this concept of `git rebase`, I believe it is important to understand the concept of `git merge` first.

+The documentation for `git merge` is [here](https://git-scm.com/docs/git-merge).

+This command allows us to combine or `merge` changes from different branches.
+When we merge two branches, `git` creates a new commit that includes changes from both branches.

+I think a good example to understand what `git merge` does is to look at the following diagram: